 The acetabulum becomes broad and its roof flat and slightly irregular in conformity with the increasingly abnormal shape of the femoral head.
-Increasing coxa vara may need to be differentiated from infantile coxa vaa, especially in a patient in whom the hips are the main site of involvement.
+Increasing coxa vara may need to be differentiated from infantile coxa vara, especially in a patient in whom the hips are the main site of involvement.

-In dysplasia epiphysealis multiplex, acetabular deformity and distortion of the upper femoral epiphysis is greater than in infantile coxa vara and there is no separate triangular piece of bone at the lower border of the femoral neck.
+In dysplasia epiphysealis multiplex, acetabular deformity and distortion of the upper femoral epiphysis are greater than in infantile coxa vara and there is no separate triangular piece of bone at the lower border of the femoral neck.